benjymous/annotations/sandman/sandman.19.md

-In addition, the following were useful:  Ovid's _Metamorphoses_, _Huon of Bordeaux_ (which has a similar characterization of Oberon), Reginald Scot's _The Discoverie of Witchcraft_ (had tales of fairy lore, especially stories of Robin Goodfellow), Spenser's _Shepheardes Calender_, Jorge de Montemayor's _Diana Enamorada_, several plays by Seneca and several by John Lyly (plus his novels, _Euphues_ and _Euphues and His England_), and Plutarch's "Life of Theseus."
+In addition, the following were useful:  Ovid's _Metamorphoses_, _Huon of Bordeaux_ (which has a similar characterization of Oberon), Reginald Scot's _The Discoverie of Witchcraft_ (had tales of fairy lore, especially stories of Robin Goodfellow), Spenser's _Shepheardes Calender_ (which is not a misspelling), Jorge de Montemayor's _Diana Enamorada_, several plays by Seneca and several by John Lyly (plus his novels, _Euphues_ and _Euphues and His England_), and Plutarch's "Life of Theseus."

 	Panel 6:  Act II Scene 1 lines 60-64.
 Note the different spelling of Oberon.
 Oberon and Titania are quarreling over the possession of the young boy to the right (played by Hamnet).